Congress must put U.S. back on sustainable fiscal path: Williams

-SALT LAKE CITY (Reuters) - The Congress must act to put the United States back on a sustainable fiscal path or risk bond vigilantes betting against U.S. Treasuries, a top Fed official said on Friday.
+SALT LAKE CITY, Nov 2 (Reuters) - The Congress must act to put the United States back on a sustainable fiscal path or risk bond vigilantes betting against U.S. Treasuries, a top Fed official said on Friday.

 Critics have accused the Fed of enabling Congress to avoid tough fiscal decisions by pushing interest rates downward, making it easier for the U.S. federal government to borrow.